Updated on July 28, 2022

 Low pilling

-Although it is possible that microfiber sheets also pill, this is usually not the case with quality microfiber sheets.
+Although it is possible that microfiber sheets also pill, this is usually not the case with good quality ones.
 There are a few processes that prevent bed sheets from pilling.
 One of them is singeing, which means that the loose fibers that are sticking out from the surface of the fabric are burnt.
 The second process is mercerizing, which improves the luster and strength of the sheets.

 Cons of Microfiber Sheets